 Bipolar Disorder

 Causing intense and disruptive mood swings, Bipolar Disorder can impact all aspects of a person’s life, including relationships, work or school performance, and overall well-being.
-Understanding the nature of Bi-Polar Disorder is crucial in recognizing the signs and seeking appropriate support and treatment.
+At Dayrise Wellness, we believe that understanding the nature of Bipolar Disorder is crucial to recognizing the signs and seeking appropriate supportive therapy.

 What is Bipolar Disorder?

 Bipolar Disorder is a mood disorder involving periods of depression and abnormally elevated or agitated moods.
-It is characterized by fluctuations in mood, energy, activity levels, and the ability to carry out day-to-day tasks.
-The two main components of Bipolar Disorder are manic episodes (periods of abnormally high energy) and depressive episodes (periods of abnormally low energy).
+We recognize that it is characterized by fluctuations in mood, energy, activity levels, and the ability to carry out day-to-day tasks.
+The two main components of Bipolar Disorder are manic episodes, marked by abnormally high energy, and depressive episodes, defined by periods of abnormally low energy.

 Types of Bipolar Disorder